Stefanos Tsitsipas has bowed of the Australian Open after suffering a disappointing three-set loss to Daniil Medvedev, losing 6-4 6-2 7-5.

-Tsitsipas was lucky to enter straight the quarter-finals from a walkover, yet still holds more time on the court by an hour and 32 minutes.
-Much of this would surely be from his five-set matches verse Greek Australian Thanasi Kokkinakis and World No. 2 Rafael Nadal.
+Tsitsipas was lucky to have a one way ticket to the quarter-finals from a walkover, yet still holds more time on the court by 1 hour and 32 minutes.
+Much of this would surely be from his five-set matches against Greek Australian Thanasi Kokkinakis and World No. 2 Rafael Nadal.

 “I got the opportunity to play longer, feel the court, understand the environment that I’m in, so that could probably be seen as something positive,” Tsitsipas said after his win over Nadal.

 Tsitsipas was down by a game midway through the first set.
 Tsitsipas occasionally went for bolder hits in an effort to throw his opponent off, yet Medvedev’s court positioning was in peak performance.

 The Russian was clearly the more dominant player in the first set, rarely giving Tsitsipas room to breathe let alone challenge a break point.
 The set finished in Medvedev’s way, 6-4.

 Entering the second set, Tsitsipas continued to struggle against the Russian.
 Holding back from conceding a break point in his first service game, Medvedev eventually got his wish in the following two games, pushing Tsitsipas to an eventual deuce and game lead.

 Tsitsipas at this point began to release some frustration, smashing a water bottle against the ground.
 The bottle exploded to thousands of tiny water droplets, with the ball kids forced to dry the court.
 Tsitsipas didn’t receive a warning, yet received a stern talking to by the umpire.